MarkWarneke/markwarneke.github.io/_posts/2019-08-15-static-code-analysis-for-infrastructure-as-code.md

 `Spec` as a means to describing that this is a specification that is going to be validated.

-> If you wish to create script files manually with different conventions, that's fine, but all Pester test scripts must end with .Tests.ps1 in order for Invoke‐Pester to run them.sSee [Creating a Pester Test](https://github.com/pester/Pester/wiki/Pester#creating-a-pester-test)
+> If you wish to create script files manually with different conventions, that's fine, but all Pester test scripts must end with .Tests.ps1 in order for Invoke‐Pester to run them.
+See [Creating a Pester Test](https://github.com/pester/Pester/wiki/Pester#creating-a-pester-test)

 As Pester will pick up every `*.Tests.ps1` we want the specification to not be triggered, rather our loop through all resource manager templates should invoke our specification and validate.
 Hence we are going to create a new file with the name `azuredeploy.Tests.ps1` which will invoke our `azuredeploy.spec.ps1` with a given ARM template.